Step 8: (Optional) Allow outside parties to bid on certain items.

 If the estate is large, invite estate liquidators or other outside parties to make sealed individual bids on the more valuable items.
 Use these bids as reserve prices, but don't reveal these prices to bidders.
 Tell outside bidders that if they win, they can have the item for the highest bid (not the second highest bid).

 Let the recipients know which items have reserve prices (without revealing these prices).
 This can save bidders time.
 Mary, for example, isn't interested in owning the walnut desk.
-If there's a reserve price that's close to the desk's market value, then she needn't bother bidding on it at all.
+If there's a reserve price that's close to the desk's market value, then she needn't spend time figuring out its value and can bid a low amount.

 If more than one outsider has bid on an item, the highest of their bids becomes the reserve price.